gcgarner/IOTstack/README.md

 In nodered drop an mqtt node, when you need to specify the address type `MQTT`

 You want to connect your influxdb to grafana.
-The address you specif in the grafana is INFLUXDB
+The address you specif in the grafana is https://INFLUXDB:8086

 You want to connect to the web interface of portainer from you laptop.
 Now you are outside the container environmnet you type IPADDRESS:9000